fredrikekre/Literate.jl/docs/src/index.md

 This is also great, but it is not quite as interactive as a notebook, for the users who prefer that.

-`Examples.jl` tries to solve the problems above by creating the output as a part of the doc build. `Examples.jl` generates the output from a single source file which makes it easier to maintain, test, and keep the manual and your example notebooks in sync.
+`Literate.jl` tries to solve the problems above by creating the output as a part of the doc build. `Literate.jl` generates the output from a single source file which makes it easier to maintain, test, and keep the manual and your example notebooks in sync.

 ### How?